 We seek to create a safe and welcoming space for all.
 Free investigative consumer reports are required for volunteers, who may work closely with children, teens, and vulnerable adults.

-To prepare participants for their volunteer experience, all volunteers are required to attend an orientation session facilitated by Trinity staff.
+To prepare participants for their volunteer experience, all volunteers are required to attend orientation sessions facilitated by Trinity staff.

 Safe Church Training

 This training teaches participants to recognize the signs of sexual abuse and the behavior of sexual perpetrators, how to respond to those signs and behaviors when they are observed, and provides screening information to help stop abuse before it happens.

 Mental Health First Aid Training

 This training teaches participants about recovery and resiliency—the belief that individuals experiencing these challenges can and do get better, and use their strengths to stay well.
 Workshops include programs for adults and youth in English and Spanish.

 MinistrySafe Sexual Abuse Awareness

 Trinity requires all participants who will have direct contact with minors and other vulnerable populations to complete MinistrySafe Sexual Abuse Awareness training before participating in our volunteer program.
 This training is key in equipping staff members and volunteers to better understand the risk of child sexual abuse.